nbren12/personal-website/content/post/2021-version-pinning.md

 development is probably not very reproducible.
 Ideally, this should happen automatically on a regular basis.
 You could use continuous integration or simply delete your local conda environment on a weekly basis.
-For this to be convenient, you will need to automate installation procedure by writing some text files that describe and build your software environment.
+For this to be convenient, you will need to automate the installation procedure by writing some text files that describe and build your software environment.

 It is easier to do this when you use tools like docker that couple environment creating process with the application build/testing cycle.
 For